Txart/SUSI/README.md

 # Install SUSI

-We use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) to set the directory and manage packages.
+We use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) to set the environment and manage packages.

 You can run: